 - 1. Selection and appropriate use of teaching strategies and resources that support the processes of working scientifically. - 2.
 Knowledge and understanding of the use of ICT in supporting student-centred learning and engagement. - 3.
-Relevance of the chosen resources for the intended age group and evidence of differentiation for diverse learners. - 4.
-Demonstrated knowledge and understanding of the content from the two sub-strands of Biological and Earth and Space sciences.
+Relevance of the chosen resources for the intended age group. - 4.
+Demonstrated knowledge and understanding of the content from the two sub-strands of Biological and Earth and Space sciences. - 5.
+Design and technical functionality of the task cards.